joshuastal/Inspire-Faith/README.md

  The application retrieves the quotes from a Firestore databs.
 It also allows users to favorite and unfavorite specific quotes, display only favorite quotes, and even add their own local quotes should the user so desire.

+ NEW: Added a daily readings feature so that the user can read the daily epistle and gospel reading in app!

  Desired, but not guaranteed features:
  1) A search function for users to search for a specific quote
  2) A remove button that removes local quotes (potential to remove database quotes on a local level)